2122-3ahmns-SoSem/12-Kinderaddierer-vgruber/README.md

 Scene 1: Save Name & Character for next scences.
 InputField   Load Next Scences Unity.SceneManager

-Scene 2: 3 Rounds with 4 problems each.
-Each round problems get "harder" (random),    Timer,  check results   if 2 problems were solved correctly a point is gained    Load Next Scene
+Scene 2-4: 3 Rounds with 4 problems each.
+Each round problems get "harder" (random),    Timer in the two last scenes,  check results   if 2 problems were solved correctly a point is gained    Load Next Scene  after 4 correct problems(scene 2) or 4 tries scenes(3)

-Scene 3: get the name and display it with the gained score. character is present again. menu button to main menu
+Scene 5: get the name and display it with the gained score. character is present again. menu button to main menu

 ### Rounds:
 F=fixed V=variable/player input; the numbers are always randomly generated.

-R1(round one):	      ladybug displays an addition and you have to tell if it's corect     TRUE | false
+R1(round one):	      ladybug randomly displays number with dots.
+Use drag and drop for number displayed.

 R2: F+F=V             The problems can be randomly displayed as ladybugs and using drag & drop be put on the ladybug without any dots

 F+V=F             There is always one which will have to be input either through keyboard input or the dots thorugh drag and drop.